Millions of women need care for gynecologic conditions like endometriosis, bladder leakage, and uterine fibroids.

 - Endometriosis excision, or surgery to remove abnormal endometrial tissue without harming the uterus.

-- Hysterectomy, or surgery to remove all or part of the uterus.
+- Hysterectomy, or surgery to remove all or part of the uterus, as well as debulking procedures.

 - Loop electrosurgical excision procedure (LEEP), a treatment that helps prevent cervical cancer by removing abnormal cells from the cervix.